yu8muraka3/DeepNogizaka/README.md

 Deep Nogizaka
 ====
-"Deep Nogizaka" tell you who is similar to Nogizaka46 member, when you upload your face picture.
+"Deep Nogizaka" tell you who is similar to a member in Nogizaka46, when you upload your face picture to this application.

 ## Description

-This application has a model deeply learned face pictures of members of Nogizaka46.
-By using this model, it decides which members are similar.
+This application contains a model based on deep learning with face pictures of members of Nogizaka46 that is a Japanese idol group.
+By using this model, it decides which members are similar to you.

 ## License